 When it comes to sectors, the NICT sector comes first in terms of the sums invested, while logistics is the leading provider of jobs in terms of foreign investment.

-Created in the frame of the Marshall Plan, clusters bring together members (manufacturers, universities, research or training centres, etc.) that are active in a specific area and want to collaborate and share their skills.
+The Wallonia clusters bring together members (manufacturers, universities, research or training centres, etc.) that are active in a specific area and want to collaborate and share their skills.
 In addition to the setting up of actions that allow these members to get to know each other better, inter-member partnerships are also formed within clusters.

 These clusters aim to reinforce industrial or commercial synergies, carry out R&D and lead training or investment projects.